OznipSlaugh/macOS-Security-and-Privacy-Guide/README.md

 ## Basics

-The standard best security practices apply:
+The standard best security practices apply:s

 * Create a threat model
 	* What are you trying to protect and from whom?
 Is your adversary a [three letter agency](https://theintercept.com/document/2015/03/10/strawhorse-attacking-macos-ios-software-development-kit/) (if so, you may want to consider using [OpenBSD](http://www.openbsd.org/) instead), a nosy eavesdropper on the network, or determined [apt](https://en.wikipedia.org/wiki/Advanced_persistent_threat) orchestrating a campaign against you?